Go to Medium Tank M4 Sherman Part 1

 Medium Tank M4A1(76)W HVSS Sherman belonging to the US Army Armor and Cavalry Collection.

-The rear face of the track was steel as well, which was more wearing on suspension components versus rubber or rubber-backed track.
-The horizontal volute spring of the forward bogie is visible in this image as well.
+Further details of the T66 track are shown here.
+Single-pin track was relatively rare on American tanks at this time.
+As seen on the right, the rear face of the track was steel as well, which was more wearing on suspension components versus rubber or rubber-backed track.
+The horizontal volute spring of the forward bogie is visible in this image.

 Top